-FedEx Corp. today, March 20, reported the following consolidated results for the third quarter: Revenue of $9.44 billion, up 10 percent from $8.59 billion the previous year;
+FedEx Corp. today, March 20, reported the following consolidated results for the third quarter:

 “FedEx faces a challenging economic environment that includes persistently high oil prices, sluggish U.S. growth and continued concerns in the credit markets,” said Frederick W. Smith, chairman, president and chief executive officer of Memphis, Tenn.-based FedEx Corp.
 “We are managing our costs while positioning our portfolio of global transportation solutions to increase our profitability and returns once conditions improve.”

 For the third quarter: